Trapizzino by Stefano Callegari, the revolution of the street food in Rome

 The place is not too big, mainly because customers order and eat on the go or take their lunch to their workplace.
 Although, there are a couple of tables if you prefer to eat inside.
 Or else, there is a small public garden right in front where you can relax on a bench and enjoy your hearty meal.

 Here my husband only ordered a trapizzino stuffed with tongue on a green sauce, a typical Roman recipe.
-I have also tried the Trapizzino in the Trastevere area and I had a delicious supplì, stuffed rice ball.
+I have also tried the Trapizzino in the Trastevere area and I had a delicious supplì, stuffed rice ball, one of the traditional foods in Rome.
 Mine was cacio e pepe, with Roman Pecorino cheese and black pepper, and my husband’s classic with ragout sauce.

 Where to find Trapizzino